BenchmarkXPRT/AIXPRT/Tensorflow_TensorRT/AIXPRT/README.md

    3. Navigate to AIXPRT/Modules/Deep-Learning/README.md of the cloned branch and follow instructions to run the benchmark.

    4. AIXPRT application runs on default configuration provided by the workloads.
-However once a default config file is generated , user can edit this config to change the workload behavior.
+However once a default config file is generated, user can edit this config to change the workload behavior.

-NOTE : A config file will be generated at AIXPRT/Config/{config_name}.json after the first run of index.py .
+Note: A config file will be generated at AIXPRT/Config/{config_name}.json after the first run of index.py.
 One can edit this config file to run the specific workload in a specific way or use one of the provided config files.

 [How to edit config](TODO : add url to AIXPRT/EditConfig.md file )